 The Motorola One Vision is definitely a mid-range device when you look at the power-related specs.
 Motorola’s device utilizes the unannounced Exynos 9609 chipset, offering a 2.2Ghz octa-core CPU (four Cortex-A73 and four Cortex-A53 cores) and budget Mali-G72 MP3 GPU.
 Other core specs include 4GB of RAM, 128GB of expandable storage, and a 3,500mAh battery with 15-watt charging.

 The Moto One Vision also packs a 6.3-inch Full HD+ LCD screen (21:9), a rear fingerprint scanner, NFC, IP52 splash resistance, and Android Pie (using Android One).
 Speaking of software, Motorola says the phone will receive updates to “Android Q and Android R.” Motorola is also promising security updates for three years, as you’d expect from an Android One phone.

 The Motorola One Vision isn’t coming to the U.S. or Canada unfortunately, but it’ll be available in Asia, Australia, Brazil, Europe, and the Middle East.
-The device will set you back 299 euros when it launches in Europe this month.
+The device will set you back 299 euros.
 What do you think of the Moto One Vision?
 Sound off in the comments below!